 How to use shorting data

-You can use shorting data – the details around the most shorted stocks – to identify the companies which investors have the least confidence in.
-This could be an indication that markets aren’t doing well and share prices might fall (or continue to fall).
-Every trader should carry out thorough technical and fundamental analysis, including shorting data, before deciding to buy or sell shares.
+You can use shorting data – the details surrounding the most shorted stocks – to identify the companies in which investors have the least confidence.
+This should be an indication that markets aren’t doing well and share prices might fall – or continue to fall.
+Ensure you carry out thorough technical and fundamental analysis, including shorting data, before deciding to buy or sell shares.